 Birth of the Kauravas

-Once, Veda Vyasa came to the Gandhari’s palace and blessed Gandhari with her wish that she could have 100 powerful sons.
-Gandhari also stated her desire to have a daughter (Dushala) as the youngest of all her children.
+Once, Veda Vyasa came to the Gandhari’s palace and blessed Gandhari with her wish to have 100 powerful sons.
+Gandhari also stated her desire to have a daughter (Dushala) as the youngest.
 After an unusually long period of pregnancy for 2 years, she had a miscarriage.
 Rishi Vyasa suggested she keep the fetus and cut that into 101 parts.
 He treated those parts with herbs and ghee, kept them in pots for two years, and from that 101 parts, living beings came into existence.

 A hundred sons of Ghandhari, such as Duryodhana, Duhsasana, Durjaya, Duranta, Durvara, Durvaloka, etc., are known as Kauravas named Dushala who was married to Jayadratha.